r-simmer/simmer/cran-comments.md

 ## Patch release

+The maintainer's address has changed.
+It is the same account, just a different alias.
+I'm sending confirmation from the previous address to CRAN-submissions.

 Issues fixed:

-- ERROR on r-oldrel-windows: Tests run fine, but the R session was closed unexpectedly after the tests when `detach("package:simmer", unload=TRUE)` was called, not sure why.
-As a solution, the package is not unloaded anymore on Windows platforms.
+- ERROR on r-oldrel-windows: Tests run fine, but the R session was closed unexpectedly after the tests when `detach("package:simmer", unload=TRUE)` was called.
+The package is not unloaded anymore.
 - WARN on Windows: since `rticles` v0.5, the compilation of JSS vignettes requires pandoc v2, which is not installed on Windows machines on CRAN.
 Now this vignette falls back to an HTML vignette if pandoc v2 is not found, thus